 Our concern is that the political pressure for burning the areas of bushland that escaped the Grampian fires of January 2006 has resulted in hasty planning decisions that will threaten the survival of endangered fauna (particularly the Longnosed Potoroo and Southern Brown Bandicoot) that have sought refuge in those blocks.
-We are utterly dismayed that DSE/PV has seemingly been ignoring scientific principles, legislations and management directions in order to "balance" wishes of an ill-informed community group who want to burn everything as often and completely as possible, allegedly to protect private property and those who wish to preserve the integrity of the environment and the survival of endangered species.
+We are utterly dismayed that DSE/PV has apparently abandoned scientific principles, legislations and management directions in order to accommodate the vociferous views of an ill-informed minority group whose sole aim is to burn the Grampians as often and completely as possible, allegedly to protect private property.